-- Patients should be advised that allergic reactions, including serious allergic reactions, could occur and that serious reactions require immediate treatment.
+- Advise patients that allergic reactions, including serious allergic reactions, could occur and that serious reactions require immediate treatment.
 They should inform their healthcare provider about any previous hypersensitivity reactions to Teflaro, other beta-lactams (including cephalosporins) or other allergens.

-- Patients should be advised that diarrhea is a common problem caused by antibacterial drugs and usually resolves when the drug is discontinued.
+- Advise patients that diarrhea is a common problem caused by antibacterial drugs and usually resolves when the drug is discontinued.
 Sometimes, frequent watery or bloody diarrhea may occur and may be a sign of a more serious intestinal infection.
 If severe watery or bloody diarrhea develops, patients should contact their healthcare provider.

 - Keep out of reach of children

 This monograph has been modified to include the generic and brand name in many instances.